artysta/duolingo/README.md

     [![artysta's GitHub Statistics](https://artysta-cloud.vercel.app/api/duolingo/statistics?user=your_user_name&fields=field_1,field_2,field_3,field_4)](https://github.com/artysta/artysta-cloud)

-Here are some examples how the cards can look like (I have also included non valid URL):
+Here are some examples how the cards can look like (I have also included non valid URLs, so some of the cards are displaying error messages):

 All available fields: